 The coupling effects in an active clamp flyback converter are studied from the system level in [3], where the capacitive couplings among different voltage nodes are analyzed such that advantageous couplings for EMI noise attenuation are strengthened while the undesirable couplings are minimized.
-Improving the noise propagation paths by reducing the parasitics or adding extra filters from the package level has been explored in [6]-[7].
+Improving the noise propagation paths by reducing the parasitics or adding extra filters at the package level has been explored in [6], [7].
 Reducing the area of the bottom side of direct bond copper (DBC) and only keeping the effective area needed for the thermal performance effectively reduces the DBC-caused parasitic capacitance, which yields smaller CM noise [6].
-Similarly, integrating CM capacitors into a silicon carbide power module reduces conducted EMI by adding lowimpedance CM current return paths [7].
+Similarly, integrating CM capacitors into a silicon carbide power module reduces conducted EMI by adding low-impedance CM current return paths [7].

 The main contribution of this letter is that the concept of integrating common-mode filters (CMF) inside the WBG power module package to improve CM noise reduction is analyzed, demonstrated, and verified through theoretical and experimental results.
-Theoretical analysis is conducted to explain the rationale of the advantage brought by integration.
-Section II gives the parasitic analysis of the CM equivalent circuit comparing the power module with a conventional externally-added CMF and an integrated CMF.
-The design and fabrication of the prototype of a GaN power module with an integrated π -type CMF are described in Section III, which is then validated by CM noise measurement under 70-V and 80kHz continuous hard-switching operations, presenting greatly improved high-frequency EMI noise suppression of the integrated filter compared to the external filter.
-Finally, conclusions are given in Section IV.
+A theoretical analysis is conducted to explain the rationale of the advantage brought by integration.
+Section II gives the parasitic analysis of the CM equivalent circuit comparing the power module with a conventional externally added CMF and an integrated CMF.
+The design and fabrication of the prototype of a GaN power module with an integrated π -type CMF are described in Section III, which is then validated by CM noise measurement under 70-V and 80-kHz continuous hard-switching operations,